 - 47. The CBD has already been interpreted and applied harmoniously with human rights law in as far as Indigenous peoples and local communities are concerned.
-For instance, the CBD preamble underscores the "close and traditional dependence of many indigenous and local communities embodying traditional lifestyles on biological resources" and acknowledges "the vital role that women play in the conservation and sustainable use of biological diversity" and the need for their "full participation ... at all levels of policy-making and implementation".
-The operative text of the CBD includes important references to, e.g., Indigenous peoples' and local communities' knowledge and practices in the sustainable use of biological diversity, public participation in the conduct of EIAs, and the "risks to human health" associated with the use and release of living modified organisms. - 48.
-These obligations have been clarified through decisions adopted by consensus by 196 CBD Parties to entail the need to "enhance the integration of climate-change considerations related to biodiversity" with respect to the rights and traditions of Indigenous
+For instance, the CBD preamble underscores the "close and traditional dependence of many [I]ndigenous and local communities embodying traditional lifestyles on biological resources"255 and acknowledges "the vital role that women play in the conservation and sustainable use of biological diversity" and the need for their "full participation ... at all levels of policy-making and implementation".256 The operative text of the CBD includes important references to, e.g., Indigenous peoples' and local communities' knowledge and practices in sustainably using biodiversity,257 public participation in the conduct of EIAs,258 and the "risks to human health" associated with the use and release of living modified organisms.259 - 48.
+These obligations260 have been clarified through decisions adopted by consensus by 196 CBD Parties261 to entail the need to "enhance the integration of climate-change considerations related to biodiversity" with respect to the rights and traditions of Indigenous peoples and local communities.262 For instance, in the